Mom’s Oven-Fried Fish Begin with a Sizzle

 A Personal Side to Research

 Abby Fisher and I followed similar paths a century apart.
 Mobile…Missouri… San Francisco.
-This week at the Schlesinger Library, I touched this original 1881 edition…took a deep breath and said “thank you.”
+During my last trip to the Schlesinger Library, I touched this original 1881 edition…took a deep breath and said “thank you.”

 Celebrate with healthy snacks, such as “Old-School” Popcorn made in a heavy pot with white hull less popcorn, peanut oil and coarse salt.